-Mammut Alnasca Low GTX
+Who should buy the Mammut Alnasca Low GTX

--The Mammut Alnasca Low GTX is built primarily for hikers-slash-climbers who wish to have a combination of lightness and precision in their step.
+- Prefer an approach shoe that is built primarily for hikers-slash-climbers who wish to have a combination of lightness and precision in their step.

 Mammut designers gave it a treaded climbing zone to grant hikers added grip when toeing over boulder-type surfaces.
 They also furnished it with a heel brake for extra descent control.

-With its Dual Tech midsole, this approach-centric shoe from Mammut gets to supply users with enough stability and cushioning underfoot.
+With its Dual-Tech midsole, this approach-centric shoe from Mammut gets to supply users with enough stability and cushioning underfoot.
 It has a dual-density construction, which delivers zonal comfort, especially during transitions.
 The rear region of this cushy component comes with a heel stabilizer made of TPU (thermoplastic polyurethane).

 Rounding out all things midsole in the Alnasca Low GTX is its anatomically shaped insole.
 Aside from added cushioning, this subcomponent also grants additional support.